pqhhust/MMFM/README.md

 ## Installation

 We recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) to create a new environement for installing the MMFM package.
-Create the environment using the following command and activate it:
+Create and activate the environment using the following commands:
 ```sh
 conda env create -f environment.yml